ELD data transfer options for Geotab Drive

-- Email — An encrypted message is sent to the FMCSA directly and is then routed back to an officer.
+- Email — An encrypted message is sent to the federal agency responsible for monitoring ELDs in your country directly and is then routed back to an officer.

-- Web Services — Using encrypted HTTPS, the data is transferred over the internet to the FMCSA servers and then downloaded by the officer on their eRODs device.
+- Web Services — Using encrypted HTTPS, the data is transferred over the internet and then downloaded by the officer directly.

-When using email, the FMCSA will respond to the party that sent the message with an “Okay” or error message.
+When using email, the governing agency will respond to the party that sent the message to confirm success or provide an error message.

-If the driver’s username is an email address, Geotab will mark the driver as the person the FMCSA will reply to.
+If the driver’s username is an email address, Geotab will mark the driver as the person to be replied to.
 This lets drivers find out on their own email system the result of the data transfer.
 The driver’s logs are not returned in the message, just the confirmation receipt.

 - Warnings: Invalid VIN